 - In a large bowl, mix together thoroughly all ingredients except frying oil and lemon wedges.

-- Heat oil over high heat in wok or large stainless steel pan.
+- Heat oil over high heat in wok or large stainless steel pan (I used the same skillet that chicken patties were cooked in).
 When it is sizzling hot, add snow peas, scallions and pepper flakes and stir constantly until lightly charred (2-3 minutes).
 Peas should be bright green and still crisp.

-- To the skillet add garlic, ginger and sesame oil, toss and cook one more minute.
+- To the skillet of snow pease, add garlic, ginger and sesame oil, toss and cook one more minute.